Go World Travel is reader-supported and may earn a commission from purchases made through links in this piece.

 A door opens to the bedroom with a queen bed, an electric “fireplace,” a video player, DVDs, more books and photos.
 Everything is neatly compact and, surprisingly, quite comfortable.

-The Forward Stateroom includes this full bath with hand-held shower, toilet and sink.
+The Forward Stateroom includes this full bath with a hand-held shower, toilet and sink.
 The toilet requires pushing two separate buttons to flush, which Laura will show you.
 Bring your own shampoo and conditioner; they do supply a bar of soap and towels.
 The bathroom is a little tight, but hey, it’s a sea-faring boat!
 And we are on an adventure!

 The Aft Stateroom, called the Captain’s Cabin, is accessed via a ladder from a private entrance on the deck.
 The one-room stateroom has a queen bed, sink and toilet but no shower.
 You must walk up the dock to the pay showers in the Marina building.
 The Concords will give you towels.
 This room is a little less expensive than the suite.